 Bovine Collagen — Halal When Properly Certified

-Simply Halal sources its bovine collagen from grass-fed, pasture-raised cattle and holds certification from the Islamic Services of America (ISA) — one of North America’s most respected halal certification bodies.
+Simply Halal sources its bovine collagen from grass-fed, pasture-raised cattle in South America and holds certification from the Islamic Services of America (ISA), one of North America’s most respected halal certification bodies.
 ISA audits the entire supply chain, not just the finished product.

 Plant-Based Collagen — Not Actual Collagen